andonbreitenfeld/go_fetch_ws/README.md

 This repository is a complete ROS 2 workspace for the "Go Fetch!" demo on NRG's B3V0 robot platform.

+For this demo, Spot will navigate between predefined waypoints, autonomously grasp balls, and deposit them into a designated collection bin.

+## Requirements
 It is intended to run on a shared robot environment where all required ROS 2 and system dependencies are already installed.

-For this demo, Spot will navigate between predefined waypoints, autonomously grasp balls, and deposit them into a designated collection bin.

 It is expected that the AprilTag-tagged blue bin is visible to Spot’s left-side camera after undocking, and that no obstacles are blocking the waypoints next to the glovebox.